djdd01/Brick-Breaker/README.md

 # Brick-Breaker
 https://youtu.be/hzfpFEA6_rk

-The Project is a Very Basic remake of the game Brick Breaker.
+The Project is a remake of the game Brick Breaker.
 It combines the knowledge of both Mario and Pong into one game

 For the Bricks i created a table called bricks in which each element is another table/object (called brick) having their initial coordinates and dimensions as characteristics